Layne has worked in shelter medicine for over six years and likes to share her advice with fellow animal guardians.

 - Standard coat color: black, brindle, seal (color of a wet seal) with appropriate white markings

 AKC Standards for the Breed and the "Perfect" Coat

 For any black, brindle, or seal-colored Boston Terrier, white should appear on the chest, on the muzzle, banded around the neck, up the forelegs to the hocks (rear legs), and the dog should bear a white blaze that does not touch between the eyes.

 Purebred Boston Terriers generally cost $700+.

-Standard and Colored or Rare Boston Terriers
+Standard and Rare Boston Terriers

 Black and White Coat Colors